Soonad/docs.formality-lang.org/docs/source/language/Datatypes.md

   : Word
 ```

 Notice that, inside the `v3` case, the `x`, `y` and `z` fields are automatically available.
-To avoid name-shadowing and access a field of an outer pattern-match, you can either use a `let` or append `^` to the variable name:

 To deal with this name-shadowing, you should use the variable name for the current scope and use a `let` or append `^` to access a variable in the outer scope.

 ```javascript
 T Vector3D